 Those pulled over in violation of New Jersey’s distracted driving law will likely receive a Ticket.
 This ticket is often accompanied by a fine, which can range from $100 to $250 for the first offense.

 In addition to potentially receiving a ticket, those who engage in distractive practices while driving are at an increased risk for involvement in an accident.
 In 2012, legislation was passed that makes it easier to criminally prosecute those guilty of distracted driving accidents that result in vehicular homicide charges.
 This law allows proof of a driver using a cell phone to entail the presumption that the driver was engaged in reckless driving.

-Use of a cell phone is not the only way a driver may become distracted.
+The use of a cell phone is not the only way a driver may become distracted.
 Other activities that can distract a driver include applying makeup, talking to other passengers, eating, and drinking.
-Drivers who cause an accident while distracted may be liable to victims, including potentially being held responsible medical and rehabilitative costs.
+Drivers who cause an Accident while distracted may be liable to victims, including potentially being held responsible for medical and rehabilitative costs.

 Pursuing a claim against a distracted driver can be difficult.
-If you or a loved one is injured in a distracted driving accident, contact an experienced New Jersey personal injury lawyer to better ensure your legal rights and remedies are protected.
+If you or a loved one is injured in a distracted driving accident, contact experienced Philadelphia personal injury lawyer to better ensure your legal rights and remedies are protected.